16 San Francisco Foods You'll Never Forget

 "Love is not yours today." —A bitter fortune cookie.

 Makoto Hagiwara, the Japanese inventor of America's most popular Chinese dessert, won proprietorship of the clairvoyant dessert through a court case against two Los Angeles restaurateurs in 1983.
 He had been serving the treat, modeled after a Japanese cracker, since the 1890s.
-While you're in town, you can also visit the famous fortune cookie factory in San Francisco.

 8. The Original Anchor Steam Beer